stevejboyer/santa-claude/README.md

    -  Uses `node-pty` to preserve Claude's interactive features
    -  Monitors output for token usage patterns
-   -  Detects actual API activity vs idle time
+   -  Detects token increases and uses that to determine session usage
    -  Keeps track of session lifecycle

 2. **Session Tracking**